santisbon/icloud-flatpak/QUICKSTART.md

 ## That's It!

 You now have iCloud service launchers on your Linux desktop.
-Each one opens in Epiphany with full WebKit compatibility.
+Each one opens in Chromium's app mode for a clean, native-like experience.

 ## Troubleshooting